10 Historic Sites in Argyll & the Isles that Reveal Scotland's History and Heritage

 3. Inveraray Jail

 Inveraray Jail is a fascinating example of a Scottish Victorian prison.
 Step back in time to experience what life was like for the men, women and children that were locked up here.
 Life in Inveraray Jail’s Old Prison was full of hardship.
-It was cold, damp and dark, and disease, violence and hunger were rife.
+It was cold, damp and dark, and disease, violence, and hunger were rife.
 This all changed with the Prison Reform Act of 1839.
 Built in 1848, the New Prison was a model prison in its day, with twelve individual cells, a water closet on every floor, a washroom, heating and lighting.
-For the first time, female prisoners were given their own cells, away from men.
-Food was provided for free and all physically fit prisoners had to work in their cells for up to ten hours a day.
-Inveraray Jail tells an absorbing story of an important period of reform in Scotland.
+Female prisoners were given their own cells for the first time, away from men.
+Food was provided for free, and all physically fit prisoners had to work in their cells for up to ten hours a day.
+Inveraray Jail tells an absorbing story of an important reform period in Scotland.

 There's plenty to discover in Inveraray!
-When visiting the historic town of Inveraray make sure you drop by Scotland's oldest family-run hotel and pub, the George Hotel.
 Discover more things to see & do in Inveraray here.

 4. Iona Abbey

-The beautiful Hebridean island of Iona may be small but it played a big role in Scotland’s history.
+The beautiful Hebridean island of Iona may be small, but it has played a big role in Scotland’s history.
 It’s home to Iona Abbey, one of Scotland’s most historic and sacred sites.
-The abbey was founded by St Columba and his Irish followers in AD 563 and became the cradle of Christianity in Scotland.
+The abbey was founded by St. Columba and his Irish followers in AD 563 and became the cradle of Christianity in Scotland.
 Iona is also the final resting place for many of the kings of Scotland.
-Reilig Odhráin, the cemetery that sits next to the Abbey, was a royal burial ground between the 9th and 11th centuries and it’s thought that over sixty kings are buried here.
+Reilig Odhráin, the cemetery that sits next to the Abbey, was a royal burial ground between the 9th and 11th centuries, and it is thought that over sixty kings were buried there.
 This was a time of struggle between the Picts, Gaels and Vikings; the period that saw the Kingdom of Scotland formed.

-Other significant historic sites on Iona include MacLean's Cross, a finely carved stone cross dating to the 1400s located beside Iona’s ancient ‘street of the dead’.
-Pilgrims filing up from the boats would have stopped here to say a prayer on their way to Iona Abbey and St Columba’s Shrine.
+Other significant historic sites on Iona include MacLean's Cross, a finely carved stone cross dating to the 1400s beside Iona’s ancient ‘street of the dead’.
+Pilgrims filing up from the boats would have stopped here to pray on their way to Iona Abbey and St. Columba’s Shrine.

 6. Kilchurn Castle & St Conan’s Kirk

-Look out over Loch Awe from the powerbase of the Campbells of Glenorchy, one of the most photographed castles in Scotland.
+Look out over Loch Awe from the power base of the Campbells of Glenorchy, one of the most photographed castles in Scotland.
 Built in the mid-1400s, Kilchrun Castle was the base of the mighty Campbells of Glenorchy for 150 years.
-After the first Jacobite Rising of 1689, Kilchurn was converted into a garrison stronghold, before being abandoned by the end of the 1700s.
-Despite having fallen into ruin, the impressive complex still dominates the landscapes surrounding Loch Awe, Scotland’s longest loch.
+After the first Jacobite Rising of 1689, Kilchurn was converted into a garrison stronghold before being abandoned by the end of the 1700s.
+Despite falling into ruin, the impressive complex still dominates the landscapes surrounding Loch Awe, Scotland’s longest loch.

 You can get a fantastic view of Kilchurn Castle from St Conan’s Kirk, located in the small village of Loch Awe.
-But the quirky, still active church is well worth a visit on its own, having been voted one of the top 10 buildings in Scotland in the last 100 years.
+But the quirky, still active church is well worth a visit, having been voted one of the top 10 buildings in Scotland in the last 100 years.
 It was built in the late 19th century and features many quirky architectural details, blending different church styles, from ancient Roman to Norman.
-The Kirk also claims to house a section of bone from Robert the Bruce.
+Kirk also claims to have housed a section of bone from Robert Bruce.

 7. Dunollie Museum and Castle

 Dunollie Castle is superbly situated, standing guard over Oban Bay and enjoying spectacular views towards the island of Kerrera.
-Originally built for the powerful Clan MacDougall in the 12th and 15th centuries, traces of human activity on the castle grounds trace back as far as 8,000 years.
-For more than 1,000 years, the Clan Chiefs and Lords of the Clan MacDougall ruled large areas of Argyll and the Isles from Dunollie, and to this day remains in their hands.
+Initially built for the powerful Clan MacDougall in the 12th and 15th centuries, traces of human activity on the castle grounds go back as far as 8,000 years.
+For more than 1,000 years, the Clan Chiefs and Lords of the Clan MacDougall ruled large areas of Argyll and the Isles from Dunollie, and to this day, it remains in their hands.
 In 1746, the MacDougalls abandoned the castle as their ancestral home and built Dunollie House just downhill from the castle ruins.

-Today it remains the seat and ancestral home of Clan MacDougall.
-The museum, castle and grounds are great fun to explore.
-It is popular amongst history and nature lovers alike, because of its stunningly scenic position.
+Today, it remains the seat and ancestral home of Clan MacDougall.
+The museum, castle, and grounds are great fun to explore.
+Because of its stunningly scenic position, it is popular amongst history and nature lovers alike.
 Don’t miss the wonderful Willow Hall.
 Make sure to visit Dunollie Castle’s website for any upcoming events and family-friendly activities.

 8. Castle Stalker

-This privately owned, medieval castle is amongst the most romantic sights in Scotland, sitting on an islet on Loch Laich near Port Appin, Argyll.
+This privately owned medieval castle is amongst the most romantic sights in Scotland, sitting on an islet on Loch Laich near Port Appin, Argyll.
 Castle Stalker is perhaps best known for being one of the filming locations for Monty Python and the Holy Grail.
-The name ‘Stalker’ comes from the Gaelic Stalcaire, meaning ‘hunter’ or ‘falconer’.
+‘Stalker’ comes from the Gaelic' Stalcaire, meaning ‘hunter’ or ‘falconer. ’

-Originally built by the Clan MacDougall around 1320 and completed by the Stewards in around 1388, this historic site in Argyll changed hands many times until it was abandoned in 1840.
+Originally built by the Clan MacDougall around 1320 and completed by the Stewarts around 1388, this historic site in Argyll changed hands many times until it was abandoned in 1840.
 In 1965, Castle Stalker was fully restored and remains in private ownership.
-You can visit it during selected times in the summer months via private tours.
+You can visit it during selected summer months via private tours.

 9. Bonawe Historic Iron Furnace

-Step back in time and imagine the heat and noise of Bonawe, the most complete charcoal-fuelled ironworks in Britain.
+Step back in time and imagine the heat and noise of Bonawe, Britain's most complete charcoal-fuelled ironworks.
 Founded in 1753, this historic site in Argyll ceased firing only in the 1870s.
 Located at the head of Loch Etive, Bonawe’s stunning setting seems at odds with its industrial past.
 However, in its heyday, the furnace produced up to 700 tons of pig iron a year and employed more than 600 people.
 Today, displays show every stage of how pig iron was made – as well as cannonballs for use in the Napoleonic Wars.

 10. Dunstaffanage Castle